openstack-archive/fuel-main/docs/user/red_hat_openstack.rst

 Considerations
 ^^^^^^^^^^^^^^
 * Red Hat RHN Satellite is a separate offering from Red Hat and requires dedicated hardware
-* Still requires Red Hat Subscription Manager to download registration packages (just for master node)
+* Still requires Red Hat Subscription Manager and Internet access to download registration packages (just for Fuel Master host)

 What you need
 ^^^^^^^^^^^^^